devnetscape/.github/profile/README.md

     - Browse networks, content and digital environments in 2D and 3D
     - Chat via message, audio, video and virtual.
     - Host voice, video and virtual events, conferences and gatherings.
-    - Publish experiences and content for Web3.
+    - Create and Publish interactive applications, experiences, publications, games, animations, bots, applets and content for the Web.